 The globally acclaimed spiritual and cultural event of the nation takes place every year in the month of January when thousands of pilgrims from all over the worldcome down to seek righteousness at Sagar Island’s southern tip in West Bengal.

 What happens at the Gangasagar mela?

 The grand celebration of Gangasagar Mela happens every year during Makar Sankranti when the pilgrims take dip into the holy water of Ganga at dawn to worship Lord Surya (the Sun).
 The grand carnival takes place at the Sagar’s Island Kakdwip situated on the end of the Ganges delta at Bay of Bengal.

 The ceremonial celebrations take place with great solemnity, majorly by the Hindus.
 The purpose of the holy dip is to purify the soul and to wash away the sins.
-Mythologies and epics like Ramayana and Mahabharata have mention of the fair and its importance.
+Mythologies and epics like Ramayana and Mahabharata have mention of the fair and festival and its importance.

 The essence of the celebration

 It takes a lot of dedication and devotion to take a dip into the chilly water of the Ganges before daybreak.
 It appraises the commitment of the devotees who don’t hesitate to brave the windy and frosty winter.
 The celebration continues for 3 consecutive days when devotees and Naga Sadhus (sect) gather to offer their prayers.

 Things to do and sights to watch: